TL;DR

 3. Stronger Ad Performance

 Social feeds and ad networks are visual battlegrounds where attention spans last milliseconds.
-Your brand will stand out from the endless scroll when it is coherent, unique images.
-Also, when your ads maintain consistent visual language across platforms, you build recognition even if someone doesn't click immediately.
+Your brand will stand out from the endless scroll when it is coherent and has unique images.
+Additionally, when your ads maintain a consistent visual language across platforms, you build recognition, even if someone doesn't click immediately.

 They've seen your brand before, which creates familiarity that improves performance on subsequent exposures.
 Generic visuals get ignored, but memorable ones get remembered and eventually clicked when the timing is right.